-USPS or UPS - Daily Shipping
+USPS or FED EX - Daily Shipping

 Most equipment - large kilns, some potter's wheels, slab rollers, pug mills, large orders of colors or molds and dipping glazes will usually ship via freight.
 Here are some issues you should be aware of when we quote you freight.
 As with above modes of shipping, we need your name and full address to figure the freight for you.